Understanding Suspended Imposition In South Dakota DUI Cases

 There are three types of suspended sentencing: unconditional, conditional and postponement.

-• If you are unconditionally discharged, your case is over and you have no further obligations or penalties.
+- If you are unconditionally discharged, your case is over, and you will have no further obligations or penalties.

 A suspended imposition can include the charge and conviction being removed from your criminal record.
 Your sealed record will then show that you served probation but were not convicted.
-If you violate the conditions of your release then you will have to serve the original sentence and it will go on your record.
+If you violate the conditions of your release, you will have to serve the original sentence, and it will go on your record.
 A person is only allowed one suspended imposition in their lifetime.

 Contact Me To Discuss Your DUI Case

 If you have been charged with DUI in South Dakota, get legal counsel right away.
-Call me, attorney Ryan Kolbeck, at 605-937-8376 or send me an email at the firm to schedule a free initial consultation.
-I offer consistent representation, from our first meeting to the end of your case.
+Call me, attorney Ryan Kolbeck, at 605-937-8376 or send me an email to schedule a free initial consultation.
+I offer consistent representation from our first meeting to the end of your case.
 I will show up for you.